ahwilms/terraform-example-foundation/5-app-infra/README.md

    for i in `find -name 'backend.tf'`; do sed -i "s/UPDATE_APP_INFRA_BUCKET/${backend_bucket}/" $i; done
    ```

-We will now deploy each of our environments (development/production/non-production) using this script.
+You can now deploy each of your environments (development, production, and non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool, each environment corresponds to a branch in the repository for the `5-app-infra` step.
 Only the corresponding environment is applied.

-To use the `validate` option of the `tf-wrapper.sh` script, please follow the [instructions](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install) to install the terraform-tools component.
+To use the `validate` option of the `tf-wrapper.sh` script, see [Install Google Cloud CLI](https://cloud.google.com/docs/terraform/policy-validation/validate-policies#install) to install the terraform-tools component.

-1. Use `terraform output` to get the Infra Pipeline Project ID from 4-projects output.
+1. Use `terraform output` to get the Infra Pipeline Project ID from the 4-projects output.

    ```bash
    export INFRA_PIPELINE_PROJECT_ID=$(terraform -chdir="../4-projects/business_unit_1/shared/" output -raw cloudbuild_project_id)